jee1mr/jee1mr.github.io/content/essays/homo-deus.md

 This is fundamentally different from the tools of the past.
 Spell check, linters, and grammar guides were passive; they corrected errors.
 This is active.
 Like it or not, AI can "think".
 Critics love to dismiss Large Language Models as "stochastic parrots" merely predicting the next plausible word.
 But if that is the definition of a stochastic parrot, then we are forced to confront an uncomfortable truth: humans might be too.
 We are operating at similar cognitive levels now, predicting, synthesizing, and creating in a way that is becoming increasingly indistinguishable.

-The era of the solo creator is ending.
 The era of Homo Deus has begun.